PySysLink/PySysLinkBase/README.md

 ## Plug‑in Loading in PySysLinkBase

 PySysLinkBase supports an extensible architecture by dynamically loading plug‑ins that provide new block type supports.
-The core mechanism is implemented in the `BlockTypeSupportPlugingLoader` class.
+The core mechanism is implemented in the `BlockTypeSupportPluginLoader` class.
 Here’s an overview of how it works and what you need to do to create a new plug‑in:

 ```mermaid
 graph TD